mabutt2022/cinema-stream/README.md

 2. I want to be able to search movies if being shown in the cinema
 3. I want to be able to change my password of the account at later stages
 4. I want to be able to change my personal info at later stages
-5. i want to be able to delete any refund any ticket that i purchased.
+5. i want to be able to refund any ticket that i purchased.

 ## Next Steps